christianschmitz/play123/README.md

 ## Todo

 * better support for m3u files
-* debugging and testing of network functionality, including automatic file transfer
 * smart shuffle that takes into account how many times files have been played before, and weights files based on 'novelty'

 ## Copyright